Shah Dad Khan

 Shah Dad Khan is a Pakistani politician born in Lachi District Kohat who had been a member of the Provincial Assembly of Khyber Pakhtunkhwa from August 2018 to January 2023.
 Shah Dad is the retired major of Pakistan army.

 Political career

-He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Muttahida Majlis-e-Amal from Constituency PK-81 (Kohat-II) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Muttahida Majlis-e-Amal from Constituency PK-81 (Kohat-II) in the 2018 Pakistani general election.